RakhithJK/dotnet-vscode-csharp-wiki/Windows-Subsystem-for-Linux.md

 * Visual Studio Code
 * Microsoft C# extension for VSCode.

-Go to [https://dotnet.microsoft.com/learn/dotnet/hello-world-tutorial/install](https://dotnet.microsoft.com/learn/dotnet/hello-world-tutorial/install) follow the instructions to install .NET core in WSL.
+Go to [.NET Core SDK Linux install instructions](https://dotnet.microsoft.com/learn/dotnet/hello-world-tutorial/install?initial-os=linux) for steps to install the .NET Core SDK into WSL.
 Change the 'Linux Distribution' drop down to the version you have installed.

 ## Install the debugger
 You can download a copy of the debugger with: